You are viewing this site in staging mode. Click in this bar to return to normal site.

 Where I am coming from:

-I have been in this industry now over 25 years, and have been privileged to have been mentored by some of the most experienced in our sector in the UK, including the Neil Grant of Kennet, Harvey Bowden of Harvey Softener and Arthur Willis, Scientist.
+I have been in this industry now over 25 years, and have been privileged to have been mentored by some of the most experienced in our sector in the UK, including the Neil Grant of Kennet Water, Harvey Bowden of Harvey Softener and "Mr Logic", my dad, Arthur Willis, who was a widely recognised industrial scientist before retiring to the UK almost 15 years ago.

 When I joined Harvey Softeners in 2009, Harvey and I discussed in detail the position of drinking softened water in the UK, and Harvey explained to me that the myth was so deeply ingrained that he didn't feel we would ever be able to change the way people thought.

-Harvey had written a comprehensive document some years before to offer the industry and consumers guidance, but it had not gained traction.
+Harvey had written a comprehensive document some years before to offer the industry and consumers guidance, but it had not gained traction - I suspect because it was quite lengthy and difficult for consumers and trade to digest.

-You can download my document here or if you would like more detailed and specific information, keep reading:
+You can download my original document here , or if you would like more detailed and specific information, keep reading:

 When I purchased Hydroworks, and we became an approved NHS contractor, I decided to go further and write this page which has additional research and reassurance: